yazan6546/Tmdb-Movie-Analysis-Using-Pandas/README.md

 ## Running the Code

 1. Clone this repository to your local machine.
+2. Run this command:

+    ```
+    pip install requirements.txt
+    ```
-2. Open the `Investigate_a_Dataset.ipynb` notebook in Google Colab or a Jupyter environment.
+3. Open the `Investigate_a_Dataset.ipynb` notebook in Google Colab or a Jupyter environment.
-3. Execute the code cells sequentially to perform the analysis and generate visualizations.
+4. Execute the code cells sequentially to perform the analysis and generate visualizations.

 ## Data Cleaning and Normalization